Injury Attorney and Former Insurance Adjuster Mike Noone Answers Car Insurance Questions

-Mike Noone, a founding partner at Goldberg Noone, LLC, law firm, was not always a personal injury lawyer.
+Mike Noone, a founding partner at Goldberg Noone Abraham, law firm, was not always a personal injury lawyer.
 Directly out of college in Pennsylvania, Mike began his career in the insurance industry.
 After six years in the business, he was a senior claims analyst for a major U.S. insurance company, and has worked on literally thousands of claims involving motor vehicle insurance coverage.

 “A lot of people really have a hard time getting their head around this, but, there is no such thing as ‘full coverage’, Noone says.
 “Just because your insurance agent said you were buying full coverage, or in some other way intimated that you were buying every type of coverage you could possibly need, you really shouldn’t rely on what they tell you.”

 People never anticipate they’re going to be involved in a crash, and may be facing serious consequences.
 In today’s economy, it’s perfectly understandable that everyone wants to save money however they can, and paying as little as they think they can get away with buying car insurance seems like a good way to do it.
 You may go your whole life and never have an accident, paying your premiums faithfully every month, never making a claim through your insurance company.